 This course provides a concentrated study of selected philosophical ideas and individual philosophers.
-The course may explore issues in diverse areas of philosophy, from
+The course may explore issues in diverse areas of philosophy, from epistemology, metaphysics, aesthetics to ethics, political philosophy and other subareas of philosophy.

 PHYSICS COURSES

 PHY 1055 (formerly PHY 100) Introduction to Physics